sandevmihiranga/ProxyMaAI/README.md

 ## 2. Installation

-Download or place these files inside your project folder:
+Download and place these files inside your project folder:

 ```text
 context_proxy.py